npctat2021/MINFLUX_NPC_Tracking/README.md

 **Input:**
  - **data** (N-by-5 numeric) - *data_array* as output of [program 1](#1-program-load_minflux_raw_datam)
  - **RIMF** (numeric) - refractive index mismatch factor (to calibrate the cargo data that could be potentially loaded at this stage)
+ - **RIMF** (numeric) - refractive index mismatch factor.
+A value between 0 and 1, to be applied to the z-axis localization values to correct for refractive mismatch.
+This value should ideally be measured from the imaging system, and for each experiment.
+It is typically around 0.66 from our measurments in this project.
  - **dbscan_eps** (numeric) - neighborhood search radius
  - **dbscan_minPts** (numeric) - minimum number of points in cluster